Kampot and Kep | Off the Beaten Track in Cambodia

 Phnom Chhnork Cave

 Located about 8 km northeast of Kampot along dirt roads is Phnom Chhnork Cave which contains the remains of a brick temple.
 A staircase of over 200 steps leads up the hillside then down into the cave which is full of stalagmites and stalactites.
 One formation vaguely resembles an elephant and another a calf.
-It’s possible to climb through the main cave to a smaller one but you’ll need a head torch and trainers of walking shoes with good grip.
-There’s likely to be several kids hanging around who will happily guide you through the caves for $1 USD (£0.71) or so.
+It’s possible to climb through the main cave to a smaller one but you’ll need a head torch and trainers or walking shoes with good grip.
+There are likely to be several kids hanging around who will happily guide you through the caves in exchange for your loose change,

 One of the main reasons to visit Kep is to visit the buzzing Kep Crab Market located near the seafront just as you enter the town.
 Try to visit the market in the early morning when you’ll be able to watch the locals bringing in their catch.
 They wade just offshore filling plastic baskets full to the brim with freshly caught blue crabs.
 The crabs are then sorted to be sold at the Crab Market and to restaurants.